enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 If you have installed widgets, please install a version compatible with Enonic XP 6.6

 If you have developed a widget, please update your code to use the "content" library instead.
-Below are some example:
+Below are some examples:

 .. literalinclude:: code/content-studio-widget-upgrade-1.js
    :language: javascript